Obesity Screenings

 Obesity in Pregnancy

 Preventive health care for women is especially important when pregnant.
 Obesity is particularly problematic in pregnant women.
 Over half of all pregnant women in the U.S. are either obese or overweight.
 Further, being overweight during pregnancy increases the risk of retaining an unhealthy amount of weight postpartum.
+If a pregnant woman is diagnosed as obese, then there are several other screenings she may undergo the following:- Sleep apnea – Associated with obesity, sleep apnea during pregnancy, in particular, can raise your risks of lung and heart disorders, eclampsia, preeclampsia and high blood pressure, as well as increased fatigue.

 - Preeclampsia – A disorder related to high blood pressure that is common in pregnant and postpartum women.
 In addition to causing possible liver or kidney failure, seizures or stroke, it could lead to premature delivery.